microsoft/FluidFramework/.changeset/shy-dots-prove.md

 "section": tree
 ---

-Improve strictness of input tree types when non-exact schema are provided
+The strictness of input tree types when inexact schemas are provided has been improved

 Consider the following code where the type of the schema is not exactly specified: